John Millington Synge: Playboy riots and after

 Synge's widely regarded masterpiece, The Playboy of the Western World, was first performed on 26 January 1907, at the Abbey Theatre.
 A comedy about apparent patricide, it attracted a hostile reaction from sections of the Irish public.
 The Freeman's Journal described it as "an unmitigated, protracted libel upon Irish peasant men, and worse still upon Irish girlhood".
 Arthur Griffith, who believed that the Abbey Theatre was insufficiently politically committed, described the play as "a vile and inhuman story told in the foulest language we have ever listened to from a public platform", and perceived a slight on the virtue of Irish womanhood in the line "... a drift of chosen females, standing in their shifts ..."
 At the time, a shift was known as a symbol representing Kitty O'Shea and her adulterous relationship with Charles Stuart Parnell.

 A section of the audience at the opening rioted, causing the third act to be acted out in dumbshow.
 The disturbances continued for a week, interrupting the following performances.
-Yeats said the audience had "disgraced yourselves again.
+Years later, after a similar disturbance at the opening of The Plough and the Stars by Seán O'Casey, Yeats said the audience had "disgraced yourselves again.
 Is this to be an ever-recurring celebration of the arrival of Irish genius?
 Synge first and then O'Casey?"

-Although the writing of The Tinker's Wedding began at the same time as Riders to the Sea and In the Shadow of the Glen, it took Synge five years to complete, and was not finished in 1907.
-Riders was performed in the Racquet Court theatre in Galway on 4–8 January 1907, but not performed again until 1909, and only then in London.
-The first critic to respond to the play was Daniel Corkery, who said, "One is sorry Synge ever wrote so poor a thing, and one fails to understand why it ever should have been staged anywhere."
+The writing of The Tinker's Wedding began at the same time as Riders to the Sea and In the Shadow of the Glen.
+It took Synge five years to complete and was not finished until 1907.
+Riders was performed in the Racquet Court theatre in Galway on 4–8 January 1907, but not performed again until 1909, and then only in London.
+The first critic to respond to the play was Daniel Corkery, who said, "One is sorry Synge ever wrote so poor a thing, and one fails to understand why it ever should have been staged anywhere".